-Zachary completed his Master's in Performance and Literature at the Eastman School of Music in 2006.
-During his studies there, he became a member of the Eastman Chamber Society, was Principal of Eastman Philharmonia, Eastman Chamber Orchestra, and Eastman Opera Orchestra, and studied chamber music with the Ying Quartet, Elinore Freer, Dr. Jean Barr, Richard Kilmer, and Dr. Kenneth Grant; his principal instructors have been Alan Harris, Kathy Kemp and Carol Vizzini.
+He completed a master's degree in performance and literature at the Eastman School of Music in 2006; at that time, he was also a fellow at the Aspen Music Festival.
+During his studies at Eastman, he became a member of the Eastman Chamber Society, acted as principal of Eastman Philharmonia, Eastman Chamber Orchestra and Eastman Opera Orchestra, and studied chamber music with the Ying Quartet, Elinore Freer, Jean Barr, Richard Kilmer and Kenneth Grant.
+His principal instructors have been Alan Harris, Kathy Kemp and Carol Vizzini.

-As an educator, Zachary has spent the past seven years exploring music development in young children.
-In 2009, he completed a long-term training program in Talent Education at the School for Strings in Manhattan under the tutelage of Master Teacher Pamela Devenport.
-Zachary has also completed training with Sally Gross, Carey Beth Hockett, Carey Cheney, and Rick Mooney.
-He was awarded the Certificate of Achievement by the Suzuki Association of the Americas in January, 2015.
-Recently, Zachary joined the Faculty of Ithaca College Suzuki Institute, the Intermountain Suzuki Strings Institute, and Point Counter Point Chamber Music Camp.
+As an educator, Sweet has spent the past 17 years exploring music development in young children.
+In 2009, he completed a long-term training program in talent education at the School for Strings with Pamela Devenport.
+Since then he has continued training with Tanya Carey, Carey Cheney, Sally Gross, Carey Beth Hockett and Rick Mooney.

-In addition, Zachary is in demand as a Music Together Instructor, leading classes for Mixed Ages, Babies, Big Kids and Pre-Schools.
-In November, 2014, Zachary was awarded Music Together Certification Level II status, having demonstrated outstanding achievement in teaching, musicianship, program philosophy, and parent education.
-The award was granted by the Center for Music and Young Children in Princeton, NJ, Kenneth K. Guilmartin, Found/Director.
+In addition, Sweet is in demand as a Music Together instructor, leading classes for mixed ages, babies, big kids and preschools.
+In January 2015, he was awarded Music Together Certification Level II status, having demonstrated outstanding achievement in teaching, musicianship, program philosophy and parent education.

 - MA, Eastman School of Music